lsst/dp1_lsst_io/docs/products/images/difference_image.rst

 The difference images have three planes of pixel data.

-Image: Sky pixel data in flux units of nJy.
+Image: sky pixel data in flux units of nJy.

-Variance: Uncertainty (noise) in the flux in units of nJy^2.
+Variance: uncertainty (noise) in the flux in units of nJy^2.

-Mask: An integer bitmask of representative flag values that indicate processing status or issues, similar to the `SDSS bitmasks <https://www.sdss4.org/dr17/algorithms/bitmasks/>`_.
+Mask: an integer bitmask of representative flag values that indicate processing status or issues, similar to the `SDSS bitmasks <https://www.sdss4.org/dr17/algorithms/bitmasks/>`_.

 Metadata